ember-intl/ember-intl/docs/missing-translations.md

 Missing translations
 ==============================================================================

-When a translation lookup is called with a nonexistent key, it returns the result of calling `util:intl/missing-message` with the `key` and the `locale` as arguments.
-The default behavior is to return `"Missing translation: [key]"`, but you can customize this by exporting a function from `app/utils/intl/missing-message.js`.
+When a translation key does not resolve to a translation, ember-intl invokes the function from `app/utils/intl/missing-message.js` with a `key` and `locales` as arguments.

+The default implementation is to return `"Missing translation: [key]"`, but you can overridden by exporting a function from `app/utils/intl/missing-message.js`.

-The default implementation:
+The following is a custom implementation that throws an error instead of returns a `String`.

 ```js
 // app/utils/intl/missing-message.js: